Box 3 Tax and Investing

 Do I pay Box 3 tax on my ETF portfolio?

 Yes.
 ETFs and other investments held in a regular brokerage account are classified under the “investments and other assets” category in Box 3.
-In 2026 this carries a deemed return of approximately 5.88%, taxed at 36%.
+In 2026 this carries a deemed return of 6.00% (finalised), taxed at 36%.
 You pay this tax every year based on your portfolio value on 1 January — it does not matter whether you bought, sold, or held throughout the year.
+From the 2025 aangifte you can submit your actual return as an alternative if it would result in lower tax.

 Do foreign bank accounts and brokers count in Box 3?